zambal/marker/README.md

   If you plan to use `Marker` for all your views, you can add the `use Marker` directive to `<YourProject>.Web.view/0`, so you don't need to specify these in every view.

+  A more complete example of how to use `Marker` with the Phoenix framework can be found [here](https://github.com/zambal/marker-phoenix-example)

 ## Background

   `Marker` is the successor of [Eml](https://github.com/zambal/eml).
 While `Eml` has many more features than `Marker`, sometimes less really is more.
 Apart from writing markup with Elixir syntax, `Eml` also supports parsing of HTML and provides extensive querying capabilities.
 However, I personally almost never used all these extra features, while writing markup had some unpleasant corner cases, fundamental to `Eml`'s design.